 Island Queen a historical fiction novel by Vanessa Riley.
 Photo Credit: © Ursula Petula Barzey.

 That said, be warned that Vanessa Riley does not sanitize Dorothy Kirwan Thomas’s life story in Island Queen.
-She is not portraited as a superhuman or a saint.
-Furthermore, all of Dorothy’s history during the sixty-three-year period is detailed in the book and as I delved further into this true-life story, I was saddened to discover that some of Dorothy’s wealth was made from owning and renting out enslaved people.
-Her decision to become a slaveowner and invest in a traditional plantation, Kensington Plantation in Demerara initially run by her son Joseph Thomas Jr, was surprising as she worked hard to free her family from the bondage of slavery.
+She is not portrayed as a superhuman or a saint.
+Furthermore, as detailed in the book, all of Dorothy’s history during the sixty-three-year period, and as I delved further into this true-life story, I was saddened to discover that some of Dorothy’s wealth was made from owning and renting out enslaved people.
+Her decision to become a slaveowner and invest in a traditional plantation, Kensington Plantation in Demerara, initially run by her son Joseph Thomas Jr, was surprising as she worked hard to free her family from the bondage of slavery.

 Dorothy’s ruthless ambition also seems to influence the matchmaking of her children as the majority of her daughters were concubines or had common-law marriages with white men, including four Scottish merchants who undoubtedly proved helpful in advancing her business enterprise.
 Dorothy, who also was never without male companionship, doesn’t appear to have had a romantic relationship with a Black man.
 All her partners, including her common-law husband, Doctor Joseph Thomas, who she met in Grenada, were white.
 Of course, Dorothy herself was half white in that her father was John Kirwan, an Irish planter.
 Though from descriptions in the book, you would not have known she was a mixed-race woman at first glance.

-It could be argued that Dorothy’s choices in partners for herself and children were less about race but upward mobility; so personal and professional advancement to protect and increase the wealth, power, and security for her family.
-Her traumatic start in life definitely influenced her decisions and it is understandable that she wanted to be surrounded by men who could help protect her family.
-During her lifetime, wealth, power, and security were primarily aligned with whiteness.
+It could be argued that Dorothy’s choices in partners for herself and her children were less about race but upward mobility, so personal and professional advancement to protect and increase her family’s wealth, power, and security.
+Her traumatic start in life definitely influenced her decisions, and it is understandable that she wanted to be surrounded by men who could help protect her family.
+Wealth, power, and security were primarily aligned with whiteness during her lifetime.